 Meetings & Events in the Hospitality Pavilion

-In 2005, Bill and Marilyn Redelmeier approached architect Jack Diamond with a challenge: Design us a world-class building that honours the vineyard and sits lightly on the land to house high-quality wine for a discerning clientele.
+In 2005, Bill Redelmeier approached architect Jack Diamond with a challenge: Design us a world-class building that honours the vineyard and sits lightly on the land to house high-quality wine for a discerning clientele.

-The House that Jack and Bill and Marilyn Built
+The House that Jack and Bill Built

 The Hospitality Pavilion is the perfect setting for a variety of "Group Experiences", from intimate private tastings for 10-12 friends, to hosting a private or corporate event.
 Learn more about Southbrook's Group Experiences.